yashpuneet/fa22-cse110-lab4/expose/javascript/part2.md

    accessed by it and its value is printed to the console.
 This value was calculated in question 3 and is `150`.
 Line 14 therefore prints `150` to the console.

+8. The function still returns an array of diuscounted prices much like question 4 .
+Even though teh variable declarations changed from `var` to `let`, this did not cause any scope reference errors for calculations as these exist within the for loop code block.
+Therefore, for the same reasons as question 4, the function returns the array `[50, 100, 150]`.

+9. Line 11 returns a reference error much like question question 5 .
+The `let` variable declaration gives i block scope limited to teh for loop thus teh `console.log()` statement on line 12 is not able to access `i` to print its value resulting in a Reference error.

+10. Line 12 prints out the number of elements in the input array `prices`.
+This is beacouse length is declared as a constant and set to the legth of teh array.
+This value has function scope and since, the `console.log()` statement is within the function it is able to print teh value of `length` to teh concole.
+Therefore, teh value printed in `3`.

+11. The  funtion will return an array of discounted prices.
+Even though discountedPrice is declared as a constant, it has block scope and is thus redeclared every iteration.
+Due to this, it is never actually changed across iteratiosn since it is essentially out-of-scope and inaccessible after each iteration and then redeclared at the beginning of the next iterations.
+The output is therefore the array `[50, 100, 150]`.